deislabs/mystikos/doc/kernel-limitations.md

 When an user application calls `pthread_create`, Mystikos makes an OCALL to the host to create a host thread, and re-enters the enclave with an ECALL, and once inside the enclave, jump to the thread routine.
+When an user application calls `pthread_yield`, Mystikos makes an OCALL to the host to request the host to suspend the calling thread.
 The long chain of events leads to delays and performance problems occasionally.

 The security implication of using host threads is that the untrusted host